boyboi86/AFML/README.md

 # Advances in Financial Machine Learning
 All the answers for exercises from Advances in Financial Machine Learning by Dr Marco Lopez de Prado.
 I will strongly recommend you to do the same.

-Not only his book can  teach you basic quant skills, the exercises provided in the book is a great way to ensure you will have a solid understanding of implementating quantitative strategy.
+Not only his book can  teach you necessary quant skills, the exercises provided in the book is a great way to ensure you will have a solid understanding of implementating quantitative strategy.
 From "A" to "Z".

 The book itself teaches very rational methods to quantitative finance, most of the concepts (especially triple barriers) can be cross-reference to other strategies types (not just mean-reversion) such as volatilities, trends.